Joan Jett discography

-The discography of Joan Jett, an American rock singer, includes 44 singles and 12 studio albums.
+The discography of Joan Jett, an American rock musician, includes 44 singles and 12 studio albums.

-As a part of Joan Jett & the Blackhearts, her most successful release is 1981's I Love Rock 'n Roll.
-The album reached number 2 on the U.S. Billboard 200 chart and was certified Platinum in the United States and as well as 2× Platinum in Canada while selling over 10 million copies worldwide.
+As a part of Joan Jett and the Blackhearts, her most successful release is 1981's I Love Rock 'n Roll.
+The album reached number 2 on the U.S. Billboard 200 chart and was certified Platinum in the United States and 2× Platinum in Canada.
 This album spawned two top-10 singles on the Billboard Hot 100, the highest being "I Love Rock 'n' Roll", which reached the top of the chart in 1982.
 It was then followed by "Crimson and Clover", which reached number 7 on the Billboard Hot 100 and number 60 on the UK charts.
 Two additional singles were issued, however, neither of which charted.
 "Do You Wanna Touch Me (Oh Yeah)" off Bad Reputation reached number 20 on Billboard's Hot 100 chart.

 After releasing three additional albums between 1983 and 1986, Jett returned with the album Up Your Alley, in 1988.
 It was a Top 20 album on the Billboard 200, and was her second (and final) Platinum certified album in the United States.
 The album featured the Top 10 single "I Hate Myself for Loving You".
 After the release of The Hit List in 1990, Jett charted again at number 47 on Billboard with the release of Unvarnished in 2013.
-However, she released a string of compilation albums throughout the 1990s, and released six more studio albums, the most recent being Unvarnished in 2013.
+However, she released a string of compilation albums throughout the 1990s, and released seven more studio albums, the most recent being the acoustic album.
+Changeup, in 2022.